Older houses are much less energy efficient and less comfortable than modern, energy efficient homes….

 Poorly installed insulation

 With regard to attic insulation, the acceptable thickness for attic insulation just 10 years ago was 100mm.
 Today, the minimum is 300mm thickness.
-Unless you’ve had your insulation upgraded in the last few years, chances are you are living under a couple of inches of ill-fitting attic insulation, which renders your home less energy efficient.
+Unless you’ve had your insulation upgraded in the last few years, chances are you are living under a couple of inches of ill-fitting attic insulation, which means that your home less energy efficient because heat is escaping.
 As approximately 30% of the heat in a home escapes through the roof, attic insulation is of utmost importance.
 To make matters worse, the typical old ‘attic hatch’ is a weak point too, as it allows heat to escape and draughts to flow in.
 Sometimes these even ‘flap in the wind’ on a windy night.
 Replace this with an insulated draught-proof attic door to make your home more energy efficient.

 Old windows & doors … heat escaping and draughts getting in.

 Rattly old windows and doors are another very common feature of older, less energy efficient houses.
 Even relatively ‘modern’ windows have poor U-values and draught seals compared to good quality, modern ones.
 The U-Value of a window represents the degree to which a window retains heat, so the lower the U-Value, the better the window.
 Approx 15% of heat escapes through bad quality windows and doors.
 Install energy efficient windows with a uValue of 1.0 or less to fix this problem.